ctrivino1/Intrepid-Potash-Target/README.md

-# Intrepid-Potash-Target
+# Intrepid-Potash

-Conducting multiple linear regression model tests to find significant correlations for Intrepid Potash company data, which is helping management make key decisions on improving their production line.
+I conducted multiple linear regression model tests to find significant correlations for Intrepid Potash's company data, which is helping management make key decisions on improving their production line.